Course Code: GES203

 Optimize supply chain solutions while learning how to evaluate and select potential intermediaries.

 Understand how to complete documents for international movements of products and services, calculate costs, benefits, and risks of international transactions, and learn how to facilitate offshore procurement processes.

-This program is for you if you're a NASBITE member, an employee at a large or small company with global interests, or a practitioner, an educator, or a student engaged in international trade and global commerce.
+This course is for you if you're a NASBITE member, an employee at a large or small company with global interests, or a practitioner, an educator, or a student engaged in international trade and global commerce.
 The credential is also suitable for individuals working in trade-assistance organizations, trade-promotion agencies, and related educational institutions.